michaelfranzl/grbl-streamer/README.md

-# Gerbil
+# GrblStreamer

 Universal interface module written in Python 3 for the [grbl](https://github.com/grbl/grbl) CNC firmware.
 It provides a convenient high-level API for scripting or integration into parent applications (e.g. GUIs).

 There are a number of streaming applications available for the grbl CNC controller, but none of them seem to be an universal, re-usable standard Python module.
-Gerbil attempts to fill that gap.
+GrblStreamer attempts to fill that gap.

-"Gerbil" is a name of a cute desert rodent.
-It is chosen due to its similarity to the name "grbl".

 ## Features